mikayelh/PillSearch-Activeloop/blog_post.md

 )
 ```

-Next, we can create our fusion retriever, which will return the top-2 most similar nodes from the 4 returned nodes from the retrievers:
+Here we can create our fusion retriever, which will return the top-2 most similar nodes from the 4 returned nodes from the retrievers:

 ```python
 from llama_index.retrievers import QueryFusionRetriever